-If your router is placed in an inside room and you want to use it outside in the porch, you may not get the wireless signals as the waves are killed by all those walls and furniture etc. between the router and your porch.
+If your router is placed in an inside room and you want to use it outside in the porch, you may not get the wireless signals as the waves are killed by all those walls and furniture, etc. between the router and your porch.

 Check out the above image to understand it better.
-The red dot is router and all rooms are marked with alphabets.
+The red dot is the router, and all rooms are marked with alphabets.
 You can see how the walls and placement create a problem.
-The layout also shows how to select optimal position for router: a place that is almost equidistant from all of your rooms and other areas that you wish covered by WiFi.
+The layout also shows how to select an optimal position for the router: a place that is almost equidistant from all of your rooms and other areas that you wish covered by WiFi.
 Just think of the entire coverage area you want and figure out what is the central position which allows proper flow of signals in all directions, to extend the WiFi network range.

 Adjust Obstacles for Flow of Signal Strength

 Just check out if they can be removed from the invisible straight line between your router and the place you wish to use a WiFi device.
 If yes, you can adjust the items to make it clearer and easier for the wireless signals to pass through.
-Breaking down walls will further ease signal flow but I won’t suggest doing that to increase signal range!
+Breaking down walls will further ease signal flow, but I won’t suggest doing that to increase signal range!
 Instead, we’ll talk about repeaters to provide for signal strength loss when they travel through walls.

 Remove Other Wireless Devices